tylerrussin/ConsoleRenderEngine/README.md

 **The Wall**

-The wall is all index positions of the screen display array that exist between the ceiling stop index and the floor start index.
+The wall is all index positions that exist between the ceiling stop index and the floor start index within the screen display.

 ### Rendering

 The Project is designed to render scenes in three distinct ways.
 Each method represents a milestone achieved in the project.
-For the purposes of demonstration as progress was made with the simulation the previous rendering techniques were kept despite them becoming obsolete.
-The methods of rendering are **classic**, **textured**, and **hashed** each accomplishing specific goals based on the current knowledge and resources had at the time.
+For the purposes of demonstration, as progress was made with the simulation the previous rendering techniques were kept despite them becoming obsolete.
+The methods of rendering are **classic**, **textured**, and **hashed**, each accomplishing specific goals based on the current knowledge and resources at the time.

 **Classic Rendering**

-This method involves creating the 3d environment fully with ASCII characters rendered in with the default command prompt color of white text and a black background.
+This method involves creating the 3D environment fully with ASCII characters rendered using the default command prompt color of white text and a black background.
 With this color limitation, the strategy became to use different ASCII characters of different sizes to create shading effects that reflected depth in the simulation.
 The classic rendering method also makes use of a boundary line texturing technique that fixes several visual issues.

 **Shading**